syncfusion-content/winui-docs/winui/TreeGrid/Export-To-Excel.md

 <img src="Export-To-Excel_images/winui-treegrid-filter.png" alt="Filters on Exported Excel in WinUI TreeGrid" width="100%" Height="Auto"/>

-While using the `stacked headers`, the filter option enables for the stacked header cell.
+While using the `stacked headers`, the filter option enables the stacked header cell.
 To avoid this, specify the `range` based on the Stacked headers count to show the filter icon in the header cell.

 {% tabs %}
 {% highlight c# %}